 The stone curtain wall of the outer bailey is likely to have been built by the Maginnis family, who seized Dundrum in the late fourteenth century and held it intermittently until finally expelled by Lord Mountjoy in 1601.
 It was made over to the infamous Lord Cromwell in 1605 and sold to Sir Francis Blundell in 1636.

-Nowadays, under the management of the National Trust, the public has enjoyed access to the woods for recreation, with steps, stiles, paths and signage to enhance the visitor experience.
+Nowadays, under the management of the National Trust, the public has enjoyed accessing the woods for recreation, with steps, stiles, paths and signage to enhance the visitor experience.
 The trail links into existing Down District Council Footpaths around Dundrum.

-The grounds open all year, daily.
-The castle is open from March to October 10 AM to 4 PM, and from noon to 4 PM from October to March.
+The grounds open daily all year.
+The castle is open from March to October from 10 am to 4 pm, and from noon to 4 pm from October to March.
 Admission is free.

 Other blogs that might interest you: Blarney Castle: Where Irish Myths and History Combine | Irish Agricultural Museum, County Wexford | Ireland’s Best Art Museums | 10 Irish Islands You Must Visit | 10 Charming Irish Towns You Must Visit